Lower Mississippi River Cruise

 Pre-Cruise - Graceland Pre-Cruise Package

-Experience the most immersive Elvis experience at The Guest House at Graceland.
+Discover the most immersive Elvis experience at The Guest House at Graceland.
 This package includes 2 nights at the hotel, breakfast each morning, and a tour of the iconic mansion and grounds.
 Upon arrival, enjoy a VIP Welcome Reception featuring cocktails and hors d'oeuvres.
 The Graceland Archives Department presents rare Elvis items exclusively for you, revealing a side of the King not often seen by the public.
-This isn't your ordinary tour – it's a journey into the heart and soul of rock 'n' roll royalty, where every moment is infused with the electrifying energy of Elvis himself.
+This isn't your ordinary tour, it's a journey into the heart and soul of rock 'n' roll royalty, where every moment is infused with the electrifying energy of Elvis himself.

-Please call (800) 460-4518 for pricing and availability.
+Please call 800-460-4518 for pricing and availability.
 Pre-Cruise Packages must be reserved at least 30 days before your cruise date.

 Day 1 - Memphis, TN